gustavomonente/evennia-docs/README.md

   4. `mkdocs serve` - You should now be able to go to `http://localhost:8000` to see the docs in your browser.

 For those with commit rights, pull the latest docs to `master` branch and run `mkdocs gh-deploy` to build and deploy to the online static stite on github.
+The site will be available at https://evennia.github.io/evennia-docs